MinecraftU/mcu-curriculum/sequence_4/section_7_dev_setup.md

 * Once the Forge zip file is finished downloading, place it inside the `/minecraft/dev/` folder.
 Open it and there should be a folder labeled `forge` inside.
 Extract that to the `/minecraft/dev/` folder as well.
 This is the folder we will use to write your mod.
 Rename it to whatever you want your mod to be called.
 E.g. from `forge` to `DiamondCutter`.
 Keep the Forge zip file in case you need it later.

 * Now we need to let Forge set itself up for development.
 Open the folder you just renamed.

+### Windows
-If you're using Windows, hold shift and right click inside that window.
+* Hold shift and right click inside the folder you renamed.
 Click on `Open command window here`.
 Then type `gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.

-* Type `gradlew idea` and press `Enter`.
-This command sets up Forge for use with our IntelliJ IDE.
+* Open IntelliJ and select `import project`.
+Navigate to the folder you renamed and select `build.gradle`.

+* Once IntelliJ finished importing the project, close it.
+Go back to your command window and type `gradlew genIntellijRuns`.

+* Start IntelliJ and get to modding!

+### Mac/Linux
+* Open a terminal and navigate to the folder you just renamed.
+Type `./gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
+This will download the Minecraft source code and decompile it so we can work with it to make our mod.

-* Open IntelliJ and select `Open Project`.
-Navigate to the folder you made for your mod and open the file that ends in `.ipr`.
+* Open IntelliJ and select `import project`.
+Navigate to the folder you renamed and select `build.gradle`.

-* Congrats!
-You're now ready to develop your very own Minecraft mod!
+* Once IntelliJ finished importing the project, close it.
+Go back to your terminal and type `./gradlew genIntellijRuns`.

+* Start IntelliJ and get to modding!